Serve to Learn Frequently Asked Questions

 How do we get around while at our sites?

-Coptic Orphans arranges all transport for volunteers throughout the duration of the trip.
+Coptic Orphans arranges all transport for volunteers throughout the trip.
 Private cars and microbuses with trusted drivers are generally used for local outings and weekend trips.

 Can I see my relatives in Egypt during my service?